Forest Pests

 Current Management

-Infested trees are either removed or treated with insecticides Research suggests that insecticide treatments are significantly more effective on EAB-infested ash trees with less than 50% canopy thinning.
-Insecticide treatments are not recommended for trees with greater than 50% canopy thinning; these trees should be removed.
-There are four active ingredients used to control emerald ash borer: imidacloprid, dinotefuran, emamectin benzoate, and azadirachtin.
-Imidacloprid.
-Imidacloprid is the most easily applied and usually least expensive of the insecticides used to control emerald ash borer.
+Infested trees are either removed or treated with insecticides.
+Research indicates that insecticide treatments are most effective on ash trees with less than 50% canopy thinning.
+Trees with greater than 50% canopy loss are generally beyond treatment and should be removed.

 How can we help?